NAILSEA FOLK CLUB

-We expect people to have a lateral flow test within 24 hours before coming but not insist on this nor require evidence of any test results.
+We ask people to take a lateral flow test within 24 hours before coming but not insist on this nor require evidence of any test results.

-We expect people to wear masks when moving around venues in areas where our event is taking place and when seated unless they are drinking.
-We are happy for people to remove they are performing.
+We expect people to wear masks when moving around venues in areas where our event is taking place but they may remove them when seated unless they are drinking.
+We are happy for people to remove if they are performing.

 CONTROL OF NUMBERS ATTENDING

 We will reduce seating to provide increased spacing between people but will keep this under review.
-As of 5 September we are limiting tickets sales to 80 at the Tithe Barn, 50 at the Ring of Bells and limiting seating to between 20 and 30 depending on the formation of “bubbles” which we know exist at the Grove.
+We are limiting tickets sales to 80 at the Tithe Barn, 60 at the Ring of Bells and limiting seating to between 20 and 30 depending on the formation of “bubbles” which we know exist at the Grove.

 We will strive to reduce people waiting in queues for any period of time by ensuring sound checks happen on time.